-Kitesurfing Portugal overviewThere can be few other places to kitesurf that are as diverse as Portugal.
+Kitesurfing Vacations Portugal overviewThere can be few other places to go on a kitesurf vacation that are as diverse as Portugal.
 From the incredible waves of the west coast to the lagoons of the south, it is a country that really does have it all.
 To kitesurf Portugal you could do with a week or two and it’s a great idea to rent a car and to travel around to check out some of the awesome varied kitesurfing areras.
 As well as the many options to kitesurf Portugal, you also have the incredible beauty of cities like Lisbon and Porto which offer plenty to do in the evenings or if the wind isn’t playing ball, as well as real party towns like Lagos.
 Portugal has an incredibly friendly vibe and cheap living costs and it is easy to see how kitesurfing Portugal has become one of the most popular options in Europe…

 1. The north – the north of Portugal offers prime conditions year round, although really comes into its own between March and October.
 The Nortada wind blows from the north and, especially through the summer months, kitesurfing Portugal pretty much guarantees wind every day.
 For freestyle there are miles of beach with kickers as well as some lagoons and rivermouths, and for waveriders there are some truly world class waveriding spots such as Viana de Castelo.